 Features & Benefits

 The Eastern Redbud is a great tree.
-It has roots that don’t cause trouble.
-It can handle heat and no rain very well.
+Its roots don’t cause trouble and can handle heat and no rain very well.
 In spring, it shows off pink-purple flowers.
 Its leaves are shaped like hearts.

-This tree makes your home look much better!
-With this tree, your home price could go up by 15 percent.
+This tree makes your home look much better; with it, your home’s price could increase by 15 percent.

 14. Crape Myrtle